TIBCOSoftware/tci-flogo/samples/observability/tci-app-monitoring/Readme.md

 Alerts users when there are faulted instances within TCI apps.

 # Use-case #3
-Scales up the instances when the CPU threshold goes beyond 70% and scales down the instances when the CPU threshold goes below 40%.
+Scales up the instances when the CPU threshold goes beyond 70% (user configurable) and scales down the instances when the CPU threshold goes below 40% (user configurable).
 These threshold values are configurable via app properties.
+**These theshold values are configurable and you can change them as per business need **

 # Scaling UP conditions:
 If CPU > 70%